nlokeshiisc/lokeshn/content/home/updates.md

 - :loud_sound: Delivered an invited talk on "Learning Recourse on instance environment" at Adobe Research
 - :page_with_curl: Learning Recourse on instance environment to enhance prediction accuracy accepted at NeurIPS'22
 - :loud_sound: Delivered a talk on [Optimal Transport](https://nlokesh.netlify.app/uploads/talks/optimal_transport.pptx) at the CSE Dept, IIT Bombay
-- :memo: Reviewer at AAAI 2023 Research track
+- :memo: Reviewer for AAAI 2023 Research track
 - :memo: Serving in the PC of AIMLSystems 2022 Research track
 - :mega:Teaching [Linear Algebra](https://gate.nptel.ac.in/mentor_sessions.html) for GATE in NPTEL.
 [Videos](https://www.youtube.com/channel/UCf_xCyK6V3vqCa38oZnOcLQ) available here!
 - :page_with_curl: Federated Learning with Relevant Data paper accepted at AAAI'22